Reporter Outreach Logo

 long-term engagement

 What happened: A food and lifestyle publisher that invested in sustained digital PR over 5 years.
-The long-term compounding effect is the standout here: while the short-term campaigns above produced faster percentage gains, The Forked Spoon's patient, multi-year approach built the kind of deep authority that makes the site resilient to algorithm updates and increasingly favored by AI search systems.
+The long-term compounding effect is the standout here: while the short-term campaigns above produced faster percentage gains, The Forked Spoon's patient, multi-year link building strategy built the kind of deep authority that makes the site resilient to algorithm updates and increasingly favored by AI search systems.
 Full case study →

 The long-term lesson: Campaigns that run for years compound dramatically.
-The authority built over 60 months makes every new piece of content rank faster and every new link more impactful than the last.
+The authority built over 60 months makes every new piece of content rank faster.

 Summary: Timeline by vertical and starting authority